A Guide to Public Tenders

 Pricing public tenders can be tricky, it can feel like you send a thousand prices and never hear anything back.
 But as you can see here there's usually 4-6 months between your pricing and the job starting.

-From feedback we have gathered from different Builders and Estimators, there are things you can do to get to the top of the list.
+From feedback we have gathered from different builders and estimators, there are things you can do to get to the top of the list.

-Get to know the Estimator or Subbie
+Get to know the estimator or subbie

 It's much better to be "Tony from ABC Stone Supplier who calls all the time" compared to "that random guy who emailed a quote through."